Avoiding Conflicts of Interest and Self-Dealing for Family Foundation Boards

 Although far-reaching and pervasive, the rules do permit certain activities, such as purchasing investment services from a disqualified person for a fair price.
 The rules discourage most other business and financial dealings between a private foundation and its disqualified persons, no matter how fair or reasonable.
 When in doubt, prudent trustees should always consult legal counsel.

-- Definitions related to "who is a disqalified person?"
+Definitions related to "who is a disqualified person?"